Carl R. Streams Elementary Parent Teacher Organization Bylaws

 Section 9.
-Upon the expiration of the term of office or when individuals cease to hold the position, all records, books, and other materials pertaining to the position shall be turned over to the president within ten (10) days.
+Upon the expiration of the term of office or when individuals cease to hold the position, all records, books, and other materials pertaining to the position shall be turned over to the successor of that role or the president within ten (10) days.

 Article X: Committees

 Section 1.
-Only members of this PTO shall be eligible to serve as chairmen.
+Only members of this PTO shall be eligible to serve as a committee chair.

 Section 2.
 The standing committees of this PTO shall be listed in the standing rules.

 Section 3.
 The term of office of each committee chair shall be one (1) year(s) or until the selection of a successor.

 Section 4.
 Each committee chair shall present a plan of work to at least one (1) member of the executive board for approval.
 No committee work shall be undertaken without the consent of an executive board member.

 Section 1.
 At least three (3) general membership meetings of this PTO shall be held during the school year.
 Dates of meetings shall be determined by the executive board and announced at the first general membership meeting of the year.
 Three (3) days’ notice shall be given to the membership of a change of date.